by DAVID AXE

 Problem is, craning items from the 40,000-ton ship to a small boat can be difficult, especially in rough waters.
 “Getting supplies off the deck and onto a boat — I’m not sure how feasible that is,” McKinley said.
 It’s even less feasible when the “cargo” is human beings, often in poor health.

 Mercy’s solution is to treat patients like rolling stock.
 In amphibious operations, roll-on cargo vessels will carry on their decks pieces of heavy-duty “lighterage” — basically, motorized causeways — that they can crane into the water to function as a bridge between the large ship and landing craft.
 Vehicles drive directly out of a side door, onto the lighterage and then into the landing craft.
-The lighterage is simply an interface.
+The lighterage is simply an interface (see image above).

 Lighterage was in use as early as World War II, when invasion forces needed to transfer heavy material straight to beachheads where no port facilities were available.
 The use of lighterage in a humanitarian context got a big boost during relief operations off of Haiti this January and February.

 After the devastating January earthquake, the Navy mobilized the transport USNS 1st Lt.
 Jack Lummus from its civilian-manned sealift fleet.
-The 675-foot, 40,000-ton container ship loaded: 120 pallets of supplies from the U.S. Agency for International Development, another 90 pallets from the Federal Emergency Management Agency, 24,000 gallons of gasoline, 24,000 gallons of diesel fuel, three Army port-repair kits and a slew of Marine Corps trucks and construction vehicles.
+The 675-foot, 40,000-ton container ship loaded: 120 pallets of supplies from USAID, another 90 pallets from the Federal Emergency Management Agency, 24,000 gallons of gasoline, 24,000 gallons of diesel fuel, three Army port-repair kits and a slew of Marine Corps trucks and construction vehicles.

 The ship also dropped a ramp installed on her tall, blocky stern, opening a wide passageway into her vehicle deck.
 The lighterage crews carefully aligned their ungainly craft with the ramp, and held them there while vehicles rolled from the ship to the barges.
 The lighterage chugged toward the beachhead and sidled up to the pontoon.
 A wheeled container handler picked up the containers and moved them ashore while vehicles drove right off the lighterage, down the pontoon and into action.